cython/cython/docs/src/tutorial/clibraries.rst

         """Append all ints to the queue.
         """
         cdef int value
-        for value in values[:count]:  # It is possible to slice pointers in Cython. self.append(value)
+        for value in values[:count]:  # Slicing pointer to limit the iteration boundaries. self.append(value)

 This becomes handy when reading values from a C array, for example.